 Solution #1 - For the Photographers: Invest in yourself.
 Crunch your numbers.
 Charge accordingly.

-If you haven't invested significant time and/or money in learning both the art and business of photography, do this first.
+If you haven't invested a large amount of time and/or money in learning the science, art, and business of photography, do this first.
 Educate, educate, educate, and then practice, practice, practice.
 This investment of time and money will automatically change your perception of the value of your skills.

 Solution #2 - For the Clients: Support photographers with profitable rates